leslyclopez11/hmpl-lang.github.io/docs/hmpl.md

 });
 ```

-Also, the function value can be used as a value for the identification RequestInit.
+Also, the function value can be used as a `value` for the identification RequestInit.

-### context

 ## stringify